logo for wingfieldaudio.com

 Portable Recorder Noise

-Compared to what was available 3-5 years ago, today's portable audio recorders are very quiet.
+Compared to what was available only a few years ago, today's portable audio recorders are very quiet.
 Not perfectly pristine, mind you, but very quiet.
 Even the most economical recorder we sell, the Zoom H2, sounds noticeably better than a mini disc recorder and much better than any cassette deck.

-For casual live recording and CD burning, portable recorder noise may not be a big concern, especially if you record relatively loud sounds or have a knack for setting your levels well (as high as possible without clipping or distortion).
+For casual live recording, portable recorder noise may not be a big concern, especially if you record relatively loud sounds or have a knack for setting your levels well (as high as possible without clipping or distortion).

-On the other hand, if you record relatively quiet (acoustic or ambient) sounds, portable recorder noise can be your nemesis, especially if you want to layer or otherwise process your sound files after recording.
+On the other hand, if you record relatively quiet sounds (acoustic, natural and/or ambient), portable recorder noise can be your nemesis, especially if you want to layer or otherwise process your sound files after recording.

 Tips for Minimizing Noise

-1. If you can hear the difference, buy the best unit you can afford.
+1. Upgrade to the best unit you can afford.
 A higher price usually means better build quality and electronics, which in turn usually means less portable recorder noise.

-3. Try using an external mic + an external preamp.
-To avoid the relatively weak preamp in the external MIC port of the handheld recorder, try connecting your external mic into an external preamp, and then feeding that signal into the LINE IN port of your recorder.
+3. Use an external mic and an external mic preamp.
+For the best results, connect your external mic to an external mic preamp and then connect the preamp to the LINE IN port of your recorder.
 (The MIC IN port on your recorder has a small amplifier in it to boost the mic signal.
 The LINE IN port doesn't have an amplifier, so you need to bring the signal to line level before you plug anything into the LINE IN port).

 Noise Floor Samples (UPDATED)

 Having trouble with the samples?
-Try using Internet Explorer 7 or Safari.
-If you don't see anything in IE7, click on the yellow bar at the top of the browser screen, select "Allow Blocked Content" and then "Yes."
+Try using Internet Explorer 9 or Safari.
+If you don't see anything in IE9, click on the yellow bar at the top of the browser screen, select "Allow Blocked Content" and then "Yes."

 Still having trouble?
 Try closing any other open windows, clearing your browser's cache, updating your flash plug-in and allowing javascript.